w4bremer/template-cpp14/templates/README.md

 In general, the files in the `modules/modulename1/generated/..` are completely auto generated and should not be modified manually.
 If changes to these files are necessary those should be applied in the technology template.

-The files in the `modules/modulename1/implementation/..` are meant to be a starting point for the imlementation of real business logic for the interface.
+The files in the `modules/modulename1/implementation/..` are meant to be a starting point for the implementation of real business logic for the interface.
 Those files will not be automatically overwritten by the generators **scaffold** feature unless `force: true` is specified in the solution file.

-It is recommeded to have at least manually modified files, like the `implementation` folder, under source code version control.
+It is recommended to have at least manually modified files, like the `implementation` folder, under source code version control.
 This can also be helpful to spot differences in the auto generated code, e.g. after API changes or a new version of the template, generator.

 ```
 outputfolder